Black Bears in Tennessee

 Black bears den for the winter months and typically emerge in late March or early April.
 When they emerge from dens, natural foods are scarce and often bears are lured by the smell of human-related foods.

 Nuisance reports peak in June and July for two reasons.
-Number one, that is the breeding season for bears and males are traveling great distances in search of females.
+Number one, that is the breeding season for bears, and males are traveling great distances in search of females.
 In doing so, they have increased opportunities to encounter human dwellings.
 Secondly, yearling bears are now on their own trying to establish a suitable home range.
 In their travels, young bears may also be lured by the smell of human foods.

 What should I do if I see someone feeding a bear?

 Feeding bears is absolutely the worst thing that people can do to ensure a bear’s death.
 Fed bears lose their natural fear of people and become habituated to humans.
-Consequently, habituated bears live shorter lives than “wild” bears as they tend to die by vehicle collision or poaching by spending so much time around human dwellings.
+Consequently, habituated bears live shorter lives than “wild” bears as they tend to die from a vehicle collision or poaching by spending so much time around human dwellings.
 In addition, people who feed bears are teaching those animals to associate people with food.
 Would you want a bear like that coming around your house?